AhmedSabik/Mile-Stone-Project-Trial-2/README.md

 The Home page features introduction to the band and its latest album, with 2 working links to Music page, a call to action button to make the visitor aware that the band is available for booking.

-The Social media links at the bottom links to outside resources and to the contact page.
-Social media and contact icons change colour smoothly upon hovering.
+The Social media icons at the bottom link to outside resources and to the contact page.
+The social media and contact icons change colour smoothly upon hovering.

 The Privacy link opens a new tab to a privacy policy template.
 Privacy link also changes colour smoothly upon hovering.

 The Call to action buttons smoothly grow in size and change colour, for more attention.

-About page features a different album, and links to the music page with a call to action button.
-Social media icons are displayed in two different locations to remind the visitor of the available outside resources.
+The About page features a different album, and links to the Music page with a call to action button.
+The social media icons are displayed in two different locations to remind the visitor of the available outside resources.
 Fans can read information about the four members of the band.
 Another call to action button leads to the music page.

 Music page features 3 albums, with a poster and a brief introduction to each and 3 working HTML Audio files.
-Music page is responsive, and designed to host more albums in the future.
+The Music page is responsive, and designed to host more albums in the future.

 Video page features 3 HTML working video elements, embedded from YouTube.
 Video page is responsive, and designed to host more videos in the future.